beeplin/vue-tweener/README.md

       watch: 'source', // NOTE: can only watch expression returning single number, not object or others.
       duration: 1000, // 1500 by default
       easing: this.$tween.Easing.Quadratic.InOut, // this.$tween.Easing.Quadratic.Out by default
-      rounded: no // yes by default, rounded to integer }
+      rounded: false // true by default, rounded to integer }
   }
 }